popelier-group/ichor/README.md

 ## Documentation

-**The documentation can also be found online [here](https://studious-adventure-rr4kzlv.pages.github.io/)**.
-You will need to be logged in as a member of Popelier Group Organization to access it, note that this will change when the code is made public.

 ## Contributing

 Contributions are very welcome!
 More information on how to correctly contribute can be found in the [CONTRIBUTING.md](CONTRIBUTING.md) file.